 National status: Common across much of Britain.
-Has shown an increasing abundance and distribution in recent years, probably due to climate change.
+Has shown an increasing abundance and distribution in recent years, which is largely due to climate change.

 County status: Widespread.
 Usually a common species, especially in lowland areas where it can be found in most woodland.
-May reach suitable habitat on higher ground though these populations vary each year.
+May reach suitable habitat on higher ground, though these populations vary each year.